fd2010/E.A.T/frontend/README.md

 - Wen Di Lee - Main designer
 - Muskaan Garg - Part of programming front end

+## Notes
+Need to fix the following add room consitancy change colours of add room fix button sizes for add room make add room functionality look better
+*all for signupOffice.html

 All images on this website are sourced from 'https://www.iconfinder.com/' and are free to use without requiring a link back, unless otherwise stated.
 Please note that some images are not for sale and are used under specific license terms.